Hackers News Hackers News

 • April 14, 2026 — Coordinated public advisory and PoC release.

-Organizations and individual users running affected versions of the Windows Snipping Tool should immediately apply the April 14, 2026, security update.
+• Apply Updates Immediately: Organizations and individual users running affected versions of the Windows Snipping Tool must apply the April 14, 2026, security update without delay.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.